Cosmian/kms/documentation/docs/index.md

-#### High performance

-The Cosmian Key Management System (KMS) is a high-performance server application written in [**Rust**](https://www.rust-lang.org/) that provides an API to store and manage keys and secrets used with Cosmian cryptographic stacks.
+The Cosmian Key Management System (KMS) is a high-performance server application written in [**Rust**](https://www.rust-lang.org/) that provides a KMIP REST API to store and manage keys and secrets used with Cosmian cryptographic stacks.

 #### Open source

-The server's code is [open-sourced](https://github.com/Cosmian/kms) on Github](https://github.com/Cosmian/kms) so that it can be audited and improved by the community.
+The server's code is open-sourced on [Github](https://github.com/Cosmian/kms) so that it can be audited and improved by the community.

 #### KMIP 2.1 API